Virginia Tech Review Panel Report

 That is what the report reveals.

 Forty years ago, Senator Robert Kennedy observed after the assassination of Dr. Martin Luther King, Jr. that there is a violence that is slower but just as deadly and destructive as gunshots or bombs.
 It is the violence of institutions, indifference, inaction, and slow decay.
-It is the kind of violence that too long has marked the mental healthcare system in
+It is the kind of violence that too long has marked the mental healthcare system in Virginia and elsewhere.
+Failures inside a fragmented system.
+Failures of will by governors and legislatures.
+Failures of investment.<

 Today’s report is a foundation for action.
 The issue now is whether leaders will act, or whether more tragedies and institutional violence will occur and simply more reports will be written.
-It is a challenge that extends beyond
+It is a challenge that extends beyond Virginia to every state.

 # # #